John Paul Jones: Death

-In June 1792, Jones was appointed U.S. Consul to treat with the Dey of Algiers for the release of American captives.
+In June 1792, Jones was appointed U.S. Consul to treat with the dey of Algiers for the release of American captives.
 Before Jones was able to fulfill his appointment, he was found dead lying face-down on his bed in his third-floor Paris apartment, No. 19 Rue de Tournon, in the 6th arrondissement, on July 18, 1792.
-He was 45 years old.
+According to one account, he was attended to by Samuel Blackden, unofficial envoy and long-time confidant to U.S. leaders.
+Jones was 45 years old.
 The cause of death was interstitial nephritis.
-A small procession of servants, friends and loyal family walked his body 4 mi for burial.
 He was buried in Paris at the Saint-Louis Cemetery, which belonged to the French royal family.
-In their obituaries, the American press had partially forgotten his achievements and some described him as a French war hero.
+In their obituaries, the American press had partially forgotten his achievements, and some describe him as a French war hero.

 Upon his death, Jones was owed significant money and land by others.
-He was never directly paid for his service on the Bonhomme Richard, and had instead been forced to purloin part of the sum paid to the vessel's officers.
+He was never directly paid for his service on the Bonhomme Richard and had instead been forced to purloin part of the sum paid to the vessel's officers.
 Three of the seven ships he had captured were requisitioned by Denmark, which never reimbursed him; he was instead granted an annual pension by the Danish king, but it was never paid either.
-He was also owed nearly 13,000 acres of land in western Pennsylvania, purchased from William Trent in 1783.
+He was also owed nearly 13000 acre of land in western Pennsylvania, purchased from William Trent in 1783.
 Jones' will left both claims to his niece Janette Taylor, who came to America in 1830 to pursue them.
-She seems to have been unsuccessful, and following her death in 1843, the claims were more aggressively pursued by her own successor, George Leckie Lowden.
+She seems to have been unsuccessful, and following her death in 1843, the claims were more aggressively pursued by her successor George Leckie Lowden.
 Lowden obtained restitution for the ships, but Congress ignored his petition for the land.

-Jones's grave was either unmarked or the marker was stolen at an unknown point.
+Jones's grave was either unmarked, or the marker was stolen at an unknown point.
 By the time Americans began searching for his coffin in 1899, the record of his burial plot had also been lost, burned by the Paris Commune during the semaine sanglante.
 Meanwhile, his personal papers had been transferred among several people and finally were displayed in the shop window of a New York bakery, where in 1824 a customer noticed them and purchased them.
-A New York newspaper described the papers as documents belonging to "Franklin, Hancock, La Fayette and John Adams," failing to mention Jones himself.
+A New York newspaper describes the papers as documents belonging to "Franklin, Hancock, La Fayette and John Adams," failing to mention Jones.